BenGriffith/book-api/README.md

 FastAPI application allowing individuals to manage their reading lists from an ever-growing books database.
 It includes endpoints for managing users, books and lists using POST, GET, PATCH, DELETE and PUT with additional endpoints for user password encryption and OAuth.

-This API also interfaces with a terminal application built using Typer.
+This API also interfaces with a terminal application built using Typer and leveraging Google Books API.
 Please feel free to check it out here: https://github.com/BenGriffith/book-api-cli.

 Swagger / OpenAPI